 - Oversaw the scheduling for 250 transportation employees on a day-to-day basis.

 - Created shipment assignments for carriers based on client timelines.

-- Managed rush orders and order changes on a daily basis so client objectives could be met.
+- Managed rush orders and order changes so they could meet client objectives on daily basis.

-- Monitored shipments to ensure they remained on track to be delivered on time and at the right location.
+- Monitored over 400 shipments to ensure they remained on track to be delivered on time and at the right location.